 Instead, place them into new plastic bags, or in totes to keep them safe until the infestation has been eradicated.

-Bed bugs will hide themselves in the fibers of carpets and rugs, and in between the cracks of hardwood floors.
-The vacuum and steam cleaners can effectively treat all floor surfaces.
-Vacuum the floor first then follow up with the steamer.
+Bed bugs will sometimes hide themselves in the fibers of carpets and rugs, and in between the cracks of hardwood floors.
+Vacuuming should be done regularly to treat floors and keep bed bugs from taking refuge there.